aimanraz/machine-learning/README.md

 # List of Machine Learning Project

 # [Breast Cancer Detection using Support Vector Machine](https://github.com/aimanraz/br-ccr-svm-svc.git)
-This time we will used SVM model to predict the tumors based on given output.
+This time we will used SVM model to predict the tumors based on the extracted tumors features.
 Classify tumors malignant or benign based on several observation/features.
 Interested? lets jump ahead.

 ![](https://github.com/aimanraz/br-ccr-svm-svc/blob/main/img/m_b-ConvertImage.jpg)